Roseola (Sixth Disease) in Babies

 - How Can Roseola Infantum be Prevented?

-Roseola, or sixth disease as it is also known, is a highly infectious disease that affects many babies at some point in time or the other.
+Roseola, or sixth disease, is a highly infectious disease that affects babies and young children.
 This disease has been known to affect adults as well, though the number of reported cases is lower.
 It is common in babies and is generally mild and easily treatable.

-This infection usually lasts anywhere between 3 to 5 days.
-The most common signs include a well-spread reddish rash, generally all over the body, as well as high fever.
+Roseola is a mild infection caused by two strains of the herpes virus.
+It may last anywhere between 3 to 5 days.
+The most common signs include a reddish rash, spread generally all over the body and a high fever.

 As discussed above, sixth disease or roseola is a highly infectious disease that’s commonly found in babies anywhere between the age group of 9 months up to 5 years.
 This infectious, though mild disease, stems from the same virus as herpes.
 The type is generally Human Herpes Virus 6 or Human Herpes Virus 7.